gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 When using `tsh ssh -o "ForwardAgent local"`, the user's active `tsh` profile will be forwarded through a new SSH agent extension.
 This will include the current profile name, profile `yaml` file, client certificates, and trusted CA certificates.
 In the remote session, `tsh` will see an empty `~/.tsh` directory and instead check for the forwarded ssh agent for profile and certificate data.
 Each call to `tsh` will use the forwarded profile and certificates to carry out requests.

-Within a remote agent forwarding session, user's can continue to forward their `tsh` profile by using `tsh ssh -A`.
+Within a remote agent forwarding session, users can continue to forward their `tsh` profile by using `tsh ssh -A`.
 We use normal agent forwarding instead of "local" agent forwarding because on the remote host we want to forward the existing `$SSH_AUTH_SOCK`, which is connected to the user's local agent and has access to their local certificates.

 ```bash
 $ tsh login --user=dev --proxy=proxy.example.com:3080